lineCode/sdc-advanced-lane-lines/README.md

 - ./test_img (test images)
 - ./test_vid (test videos)

-The code is structured into a `Line` class, a `LaneLines` class, and some test code.
+The code is structured into a `Line` class (lane lines), a `LaneLines` class (lane lines detection), a base `Pipeline` class (base pipeline functionality), a car_helper module (common functionality), a CarWorld class (container for video processing and all pipelines), and  and some test code.

+The test images can be reproduced by running the lane_lines.py module.
+The output videos can be reproduced by running the car_world.py module.

 ```python